 The first thing to recognize is that any increase in sales price or any decrease in costs – both of these flow directly to the bottom line.
 An increase in sales volume usually increases expenses as well as sales and creates extra work.

 Let’s take a hypothetical case of a typical small business with a sample profit analysis:

 Cost of Sales 60,000

 Tax (25%) 2,500

 Profit Margin 7.5%

-b. reduce your direct costs (i.e. cost of sales)
+- reduce your direct costs (ie cost of sales)

-In this issue, we will look at the first two options to double your profits.
-Then next time, we’ll look at the next two.
-Let’s begin.
+This issue we will look at the first four options you can use to double your profits.

 Option 1 – Raise your Prices

-● Very rarely will a 10% increase in prices be noticed by your customers.
-Very few, if any, will stop buying.
-Better yet, the few that do stop are usually the customers who cause you the most grief anyway.
-You’ll be happy to see these customers go.
-Now with our example above, that extra 10,000 flows straight to the bottom line and immediately doubles your profit, taking your margin to 13.6%.
+- Very rarely will a 10% increase in prices be noticed by your customers.
+Very, very few if any will stop buying.
+Better yet, the few that do stop are usually the customers who cause you the most grief and you are most happy to see go.
+Now with our example above, that extra 10,000 flows straight to the bottom line and immediately doubles your profit and your margin goes to 13.6%.